johann-petrak/evaluation-lemmatizer/README.md

 Before running the evaluation the directories for each corpus must be copied or linked into the current directory with these names:
-* British National Corpus: ./en-bnc
+* British National Corpus: ./bnc-corpus-gate
-* German Tiger Corpus: ./de-tiger
+* German Tiger Corpus: ./tiger-gate
-* French Treebank: ./fr-treebank
-* French Universal Dependencies Corpus: ./fr-udep
+* French Universal Dependencies Corpus: ./UD_French_gate
-* Spanish Universal Dependencies Corpus: ./es-udep
+* Spanish Universal Dependencies Corpus: ./UD_Spanish_gate

 ## Running the evaluations